 A glitch?
 Nah, phone’s too new to glitch.
 I must have remembered it wrong.

-But two days later, I’m hunched over a huge pile of nasi and foe yong hai.
-The sweet-and-sour sauce drips from my chin as I swipe a greasy thumb over the screen to answer an email.
+Three weeks later, around 2 am, I’m hunched over a huge pile of nasi and foe yong hai.
+Maybe I should take a holiday after this is done.
+Go lie on a beach somewhere.
+I can just picture that when my phone bleeps.
+Sweet-and-sour sauce dripping from my chin, I swipe a greasy thumb over the screen to read the email.
 As the screen lights up, I see the timer in the corner.

 It can’t be counting down time, then.
 But if not time, what else?